D1A Logo

 Register for CLT

-To graduate with honors, students must score at or above the benchmarks listed below
+*To graduate D1A with honors, a student must score at or above the benchmarks listed for the tests below.

 Graduation Application